Nerve Conduction Velocity

 What are the risks of NCV tests?

 The voltage of the electrical pulses used during an NCV is considered very low.
+There

-There may be risks depending on your specific medical condition.
+depend on your specific health problem.
 Be sure to discuss any concerns with your healthcare

 damage to the spinal cord, severe pain before the test, and body temperature.

 How do I get ready for an NCV test?

-- You will be asked to sign a consent form that gives your permission to do the procedure.
+You may be asked to sign a consent form that gives your permission to do the procedure.

-- Normal body temperature must be maintained before and during the procedure, as low body temperature slows nerve conduction.
+Normal body temperature must be maintained before and during the procedure.
+Low body

-Dress in clothes that permit access to the area to be tested or that are easily removed.
+Dress in clothes that allow access to the area to be tested or that are easily removed.

-- Stop using lotions or oils on your skin for a few days before your procedure.
+Stop using lotions or oils on your skin for a few days before your procedure.

-- Based on your medical condition, your healthcare provider may request other specific preparation.
+Based on your health problem, your healthcare provider may request other preparations.

 What happens during the NCV test?

-An NCV procedure may be performed on an outpatient basis, or as part of your stay in a
+An NCV procedure may be done on an outpatient basis, or as part of your stay in a

 Generally, an NCV procedure follows this process:

 You will be asked to remove any clothing, jewelry, hairpins, eyeglasses, hearing aids,

 If you are asked to remove clothing, you will be given a gown to wear.

-- You will be asked to sit or lie down for the test.
+You will be asked to sit or lie down for the test.

-- A healthcare provider will attach a recording electrode to the skin over your nerve,
+A healthcare provider will attach a recording electrode to the skin over your nerve,

-- You may experience minor discomfort for a few seconds.
+You may experience minor discomfort for a few seconds.

 What happens after an NCV?

 The paste used to attach the electrodes will be removed from your skin.
+Often, electromyography

 After the test, you may return to your previous activities, unless your healthcare

-Your healthcare provider may give you additional or alternate instructions after the procedure, depending
+Your healthcare provider may give you other directions after the procedure, depending

-Before you agree to the test or the procedure make sure you know:
+Before you agree to the test or procedure make sure you know:

 The name of the test or procedure

 The reason you are having the test or procedure

 The risks and benefits of the test or procedure

-When and where you are to have the test or procedure and who will do it
+When and where you are to have the test or procedure

-When and how will you get the results
+When and how you will get the results

-- How much will you have to pay for the test or procedure
+How much you will have to pay for the test or procedure